Shopify/react-native-skia/docs/docs/text/paragraph.md

 slug: /text/paragraph
 ---

-React Native Skia offers an API to perform text layouts.
-Behind the scene, this API is the Skia Paragraph API.
+React Native Skia offers an API to perform text layouts using the Skia Paragraph API.

 ## Hello World